-- · the quality, consumer appeal, price, and reliability of our offerings; - · dissatisfaction with changes we make to our offerings and products; - · the perceived value of our offerings, especially in response to price increases and changes in the macroeconomic environment; - · our ability to quality control the products delivered to our customers and their fit; - · ensuring on-time delivery of orders; - · the ease with which customers can find items they are looking for, including the effectiveness of our search and discovery tools and rental product availability; - · the performance of our website and mobile app, including site speed and reliability; - · a negative customer service experience; - intense competition in the fashion industry; - · negative publicity that impacts our brand and reputation; - · changes in consumer preferences regarding the use of pre-loved apparel; - · lack of market acceptance of our business model; - the unpredictable nature of the continued impact of the COVID-19 pandemic or a future outbreak of disease or similar public health concern; - the failure (or perceived failure) to meet customer expectations regarding our environmental, social and governance ("ESG"), initiatives; and - · changes in efficiency of our historic or current customer acquisition methods.
+- the quality, consumer appeal, price, and reliability of our offerings; - · dissatisfaction with changes we make to our offerings and products; - the perceived value of our offerings, especially in response to price increases and changes in the macroeconomic environment; - · our ability to quality control the products delivered to our customers and their fit; - · ensuring on-time delivery of orders; - the ease with which customers can find items they are looking for, including the effectiveness of our search and discovery tools and rental product availability; - · the performance of our website and mobile app, including site speed and reliability; - a negative customer service experience; - · intense competition in the fashion industry; - negative publicity that impacts our brand and reputation;

+- · changes in consumer preferences regarding the use of pre-loved apparel; - · lack of market acceptance of our business model; - the unpredictable nature of the continued impact of COVID-19 or a future outbreak of disease or similar public health concern; - the failure (or perceived failure) to meet customer expectations regarding our environmental, social and governance ("ESG"), initiatives; and - · changes in efficiency of our historic or current customer acquisition methods.

 If existing customers no longer find our offerings and products appealing, appropriately priced or easy to use, or if we are unable to provide high-quality support to customers to help them resolve issues in a timely and acceptable manner, they may stop using our offerings, negative publicity may be generated and word-of-mouth and other referrals may be hampered.
-For example, in April 2022 we announced a price increase for our subscription plans.
-Based on performance and additional data in the third and fourth quarters of fiscal year 2022, we believe that the April price increase was a significant negative contributor to subscriber pause and retention levels, and to a lesser extent, subscriber acquisition, in the second quarter of fiscal year 2022, in addition to seasonality and other potential macroeconomic factors.
-We saw improvement in these trends in the second half of fiscal year 2022; however, these improvements may not be sustained.
 If our customers no longer perceive our subscription plans as appropriately priced and cancel or pause their subscriptions, our business and financial results could be harmed.
-We are focused on investing in our customer and delivering even more value to her, including by adding an extra item to each shipment beginning in the first quarter of fiscal year 2023, and emphasizing the value proposition of our offering in our marketing materials; however these or other initiatives to retain customers may not be successful and may require additional costs or lead to unanticipated consequences.
+We are focused on investing in our customer and delivering even more value to her, including by adding an extra item to each shipment since the first quarter of fiscal year 2023, increasing the depth and breadth of our rental product selection, and emphasizing the value proposition of our offering in our marketing materials; however these or other initiatives to retain customers may not be successful at improving customer satisfaction, subscriber retention and/or revenues and may require additional costs or lead to unanticipated consequences.
 Even if our existing customers continue to find our offerings and products appealing and our customer service satisfactory, they may decide to downgrade to a less frequent, lower cost subscription and/or rent fewer items due to price sensitivity and/or changing demand or other reasons.
-If customers downgrade their subscriptions or make fewer or lower priced rentals, our financial results could be neoatively affected.
+If customers downgrade their subscriptions or make fewer or lower priced rentals, our financial results could be negatively affected.